A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The festivals also mark the beginning of a new year for the people of Gujarat, the Marwaris businessmen.

-The 14th day is celebrated as Naraka Chaturdashi, it is also famous as choti Diwali among the people.
-Narakasur was actually the son of goddess earth and had a demons bent of mind.
+The 14th day is celebrated as Naraka Chaturdashi also famous as choti Diwali among the people.
+Narakasur was actually the son of goddess earth and had a demon's bent of mind.
 He liked to live in filth and was destructive by mind.
 He was slain by Vishnu in his eighth incarnation as Lord Krishna on this day.
-Than comes the 15th day Amavasya known as the Diwali day.
+Then comes the 15th day Amavasya known as the Diwali day.
 It is the same day Lord Rama returned to Ayodhya with Goddess Sita, after killing the demon Ravan.
 After Diwali comes Annakoot, known as Govardhan.
-On this day people worship Govardhan mountain, while the labour class or the workers cerebrate this day as Vishwakarma Puja also and worship their tools and machinery.
+On this day people worship Govardhan mountain.
+The labour class or the workers cerebrate this day as Vishwakarma Puja and worship their tools and machinery.
 The festival of Diwali comes to end with Bhai Dooj.

 Caper Travel India offers wide range of Cultural India Tour Packages.
 For more details, send us query.

 Get Free Tour Quote